billwear/maas-rad/README.md

-this is a small README file
+This is a very small README file.